anuket-project/anuket-specifications/doc/ref_arch/openstack/chapters/chapter01.md

 | ra1.exc.req.001 |	Requirement |	xxx |	xxxxxxxxxxxxx. | | | |

 <a name="1.5"></a>
-## 1.5 Anuket OpenStack Reference Release
+## 1.5 Anuket CNTT OpenStack Reference Release

 This Reference Architecture document in its Kali release version conforms to the [OpenStack Train](https://docs.openstack.org/train/projects.html) release.
 While many features and capabilities are conformant with many OpenStack releases, this document will refer to features, capabilities and APIs that are part of the OpenStack Train release.
-For ease, this Anuket Reference Architecture document version can be referred to as "RA-1 OSTK Train."
+For ease, this Anuket CNTT Reference Architecture document version can be referred to as "RA-1 OSTK Train."

 <a name="1.6"></a>
 ## 1.6 Document Organisation